-From your iPhone, iPad, or iPod touch home screen, press and hold the Netflix app until it shakes.
+From your device's home screen, tap and hold the Netflix app until it shakes.

-Tap the X in the top left corner of the Netflix icon, then tap Delete.
-Once deleted, press the Home button to stop the shaking.
+In the top left corner of the Netflix icon, tap the X, then tap Delete.
+Once deleted, press the Done or Home button to stop the shaking.

 Select the free Netflix app from Netflix, Inc.